 The Weeks Following Implant Surgery

-After the first two days, you can introduce soft foods that don’t require chewing such as soup, mashed bananas, mousse, cottage cheese and yogurt.
-As your gums heal, you can begin eating more solid nutritious foods such as:
+After the first two days, you can introduce soft foods that don’t require chewing such as chunky soup, mashed bananas, mousse, cottage cheese and yogurt.
+Other soft foods that can provide you with necessary nutrition for healing include:

 - Roasted fish and chicken

 - Leafy greens

 50 Soft Foods to Eat After Implant Surgery